I'm a member

 Guidance on Duration of Use

-In patients with contraindications to pharmacologic prophylaxis who are undergoing major orthopedic surgery (total hip arthroplasty, total knee arthroplasty, hip fracture surgery), the ACCP guidelines are consistent with use of intermittent pneumatic compression devices for 10-14 days after surgery.
+In patients with contraindications to pharmacologic prophylaxis who are undergoing major orthopedic surgery (total hip arthroplasty, total knee arthroplasty, hip fracture surgery), the ACCP guidelines are consistent with use of intermittent limb compression devices for 10-14 days after surgery.
 The ACCP suggestion on extended prophylaxis (up to 35 days) was a weak recommendation that did not mention limb compression devices as an option.

 In the ACCP guideline on VTE prophylaxis in patients undergoing non-orthopedic surgery, the length of standard duration or “limited duration” prophylaxis was not defined.
 However, “extended duration” pharmacologic prophylaxis was defined as 4 weeks; this was recommended only for patients at high risk for VTE undergoing abdominal or pelvic surgery for cancer and not otherwise at high risk for major bleeding complications.